Emily Haithwaite

 However, even for British domiciliaries, it can still be advantageous to have a separate Jersey will in place due to the efficiency of the Jersey probate procedure.

-For further details on the process for obtaining a Jersey Grant via the fast track process, please see our fact sheet.
+For further details on the process for obtaining a Jersey Grant via the fast track process, read our fact sheet.

 If a person domiciled outside the British Isles dies having left a will, then the original or a court-sealed and certified copy of the Grant (or equivalent document) issued from the country of their domicile, plus court sealed and certified copies of their will and any codicils, are required to be proved before the Jersey Court.
 Once the Jersey Grant of Probate is issued, the administration of the deceased's Jersey estate can proceed.